blajoh/documentation/README.md

 [Here is the repository about how the malware detection is installed and how to use it](https://github.com/33onethird/malware-test)

 A website, where you can test an APK for malware was also planned.
+We will use a Random Forest for the website, because of the superior results, which look as follows

 Results
 ---